charlieb954/eleventy-recipes/README.md

 This file is really important, it tells eleventy that it can use nunjucks to build HTML websites, nunjucks is the {{ title }} syntax seen inside the markdown files.
 It also tells eleventy which folders to include; in my case I'm including the CSS in the passthrough so the website can use it.
+Finally, it tells eleventy which folder to output the webpages into and where to find them.
+In my case my content is in `src` and I output to `docs`.

 ## .nojekyll